Wired for Learning: Supporting Thinking Skills in the K-2 Classroom (2018-2019)

 Wired for Learning is a project designed to support young children in kindergarten through second grade who are at risk of falling behind or struggling academically in school.
 The premise is to target the development of those thinking skills and dispositions that are known to enhance student success in school while also enhancing educators’ understanding of brain science and the relationship to teaching and learning.

-This Bass Connections project involves professional development for teachers, field-testing of a thinking skills curriculum, parent programming and the collection of data to evaluate program impact on both K-2 students and their teachers.
+This Bass Connections project team involved professional development for teachers, field-testing of a thinking skills curriculum, parent programming and data collection to evaluate the impact of Wired for Learning on both K-2 students and their teachers.

 Fall 2018 – Spring 2019